QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Proposed Approach

-The red boxes in Figure~\ref{fig:all}e mark the instances that were used as ``anchors'' for the refit of Rule \#3.
-For the literal ``Temperature=(25;30]'', the upper boundary corresponds to an existing instance, therefore there is no change.
+\paragraph{Example} The red boxes in Figure~\ref{fig:all}e mark the instances that are used as ``anchors'' for the refit of Rule \#3 from Table~\ref{tbl:cbarules}.
+For the literal ``Temperature=(25,30]'', the upper boundary corresponds to an existing instance; therefore there is no change.
 Since the lower boundary is exclusive, it is adjusted to the nearest value of a real instance, which is 26.
-Since there are no instances with Humidity=40 or Humidity=60, the boundaries in Rule \#3 are adjusted to values of nearest instances within the original boundaries, resulting in ``Humidity=(42;58]''.
+Likewise, the boundaries of Humidity in Rule \#3 are adjusted to values of the nearest instances within the original boundaries.
+The resulting rule is ``Temperature=[26,30], Humidity=[42,58] $\rightarrow$ Class=4'' shown in Figure~\ref{fig:all}e.

+\emph{Effect on measures of classifier quality} Since refit does not affect the covered or classified instances on the training dataset, the confidence and the support of the rule after refit are unchanged (as computed from the training data).
+The main effect of the refit step is the increase in the density of the region covered by the rule: the same instances as covered by the original rule are covered by a smaller region corresponding to the refitted rule. \emph{Density} is computed as the number of correctly classified instances divided by the volume covered by the antecedent of the rule (see Definitions~\ref{def:rulevolume},\ref{def:ruledense} in Appendix~\ref{sec:properties}).